 The landlord may charge you a security deposit.
-The HCV program does not pay the deposit.
+The MVP & HCV programs does not pay the deposit.
 Do not sign a lease or pay the deposit before Bath Housing approves the unit.
 If the unit is not approved, you do not want to be held to a lease or lose your deposit.